 Join Podcasts

-Podcasts are the rave among creators in 2023.
-And I see many more people joining the trend in 2024.
-It’ll be worth taking a look into for your link building.
+Podcasts are the rave among creators since 2023.
+And I see many more people joining the trend in 2025.
+It’ll be worth taking a look at for your link building.

 But how does a podcast, an audio event, help link building?
 Why should you even bother?